filio623/TXL_Accounting_Demo/BUILD_PLAN.md

 - Rule persistence implemented using `RuleStore` (JSON).
 - Mapping persistence implemented using `MappingStore` (JSON).
 - Current enhancement: Adding mapping-first check to `RuleMatcher`.
 Known limitation: simple mapping cannot handle same description mapping to multiple accounts; solution deferred.
 - Basic structure for `LLMMatcher` created using `gpt-4o-mini` as default.

+## Future Enhancements

+- **Rule/Mapping Management UI:** ⏳ Develop a user interface (web-based or desktop) to allow users to easily add, edit, and delete entries in `data/mappings.json` and `data/rules.json` without manually editing the files.
+This is a lower-priority, long-term goal.